 I give full instructions for stove top and slow cooker in the recipe card toward the bottom of the page.

-To get started on this keto chili recipe, I first browned my stew meat in the large pot with some oil.
+- Brown the meat - To get started on this recipe, I first browned my stew meat in the large pot with some oil.
 Browning adds so much flavor to the chili so don't skip this step.

-Now remove the meat from the pan and added the onion and red bell pepper so they can cook in the excess grease.
+- Saute the vegetables - Remove the meat from the pan and added the onion and red bell pepper so they can cook in the excess grease.
 Cook them until they are soft.
-I really like the addition of red bell pepper to this low carb chili to add a little sweetness.
+I really like the addition of red bell pepper to this chili to add a little sweetness.

 I could eat this everyday, all winter long, it is such a great recipe.
 If you prefer your chili on the spicy side you can add cayenne pepper to taste, chipotle peppers, or diced jalapeño!